fork/vite-plugin-twigjs-loader/README.md

       targets: [
         {
           src: './src',
-          // INFO: for the 'storybook serve' command, we have to copy all twig files to the .storybook folder, because they will be loaded dynamically by twig on the !client side!.
+          // INFO: Without this viteStaticCopy of your twig components, your static storybook build will throw an error.
+This is because twig file will not be bundled by default.
-          // For normal builds, we copy them to storybook-static
+          // For normal builds running "storybook serve", we copy them to the ./.storybook folder
           dest: command === 'serve' ? './.storybook' : '.'
         }
       ]